Confluence 5.0 リリース ノート

 - UPM upgrade.
 Confluence 5.0 ships with version 2.8.1 of the Universal Plugin Manager.
 Note that you can upgrade your version of UPM at any time, via the add-on manager in your Confluence administration console.

 - AppLinks upgrade.
-Confluence 5.0 includes version 3.10.6 of .
+Confluence 5.0 includes version 3.10.6 of Application Links .
 Note that people with 'Confluence Administrator' permissions can now configure application links.
 Previously, you needed 'System Administrator' permissions to configure application links.

 - New and changed APIs.